egeaybars123/starknet-js-examples/2. Crowdfunding/README.md

 In this tutorial, you will deploy a Crowdfunding contract in Cairo on Starknet Sepolia Testnet.
 Then, using Starknet-js, you will learn how to interact with the Crowdfunding contract.

-Before getting started, here are the prerequisites for the tutorial content:
-- Basic knowledge of Cairo: you can get familiar with the Cairo language, and learn how to build a simple smart contract with Cairo [here](https://book.cairo-lang.org/).

-- Scarb for compiling Cairo code and packaging support: follow [here](https://docs.swmansion.com/scarb/download.html).

-- Starkli for the declaration and deployment of Cairo contracts: follow [here](https://book.starkli.rs/installation).

 ## Writing Crowdfunding contract in Cairo:

 In order to start writing our Cairo code, the functionalities of our code should be determined.
 Here is what our contract should be able to do: